tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 This also applies inside inserted scopes (see [@sec:environment-scoping]):

-**ESEMPIO**
+**EXAMPLE**

 !Polygen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 S ::= (A ::= apple | orange | banana ; A ::= tangerine | melon ; a ripe A) ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Illegal character
+### Illegal Character

 This type of error is risen by the lexer when, during the syntactic analysis of the source file, it encounters a character not belonging to any known token --- i.e., not defined by the lexical rules of [@sec:lexical-rules].

-### Unexpected token
+### Unexpected Token

-This type of error is risen by the parser when, during the syntactic analysis of the source file, it encounters a misplaced, albeit valid, token --- i.e., its occurence in a wrong position is a violation of the syntactical rules of [@sec:concrete-syntax].
+This type of error is risen by the parser when, during the syntactic analysis of the source file, it encounters a misplaced, albeit valid, token --- i.e., its occurrence in a wrong position is a violation of the syntactical rules of [@sec:concrete-syntax].

 ## Warnings